opendistro/for-elasticsearch-docs/docs/sql/window.md

 ### ROW_NUMBER

 `ROW_NUMBER` assigns a number to each data row of the result set sequentially.
-The row number is increases by 1 regardless of the fields specified in the `ORDER BY` list.
+The row number increases by 1 regardless of the fields specified in the `ORDER BY` list.

 ```sql
 SELECT gender, balance, ROW_NUMBER()